-Developed with Shared Ground Loop Arrays in mind, Kensa’s super-small Shoebox heat pump is typically installed under the kitchen sink or in an airing cupboard.
+Developed with Shared Ground Loop Arrays in mind, Kensa’s super-small Shoebox heat pump is typically installed in a kitchen cabinet or airing cupboard.

-Kensa’s 6kW Shoebox Twin heat pump suits larger new-build properties or retrofit developments where the build condition may demand a higher peak heating load.
+Kensa’s 6kW Shoebox suits larger new-build properties or retrofit developments where the build condition may demand a higher peak heating load.

 Evo Heat Pump